Travel to the UK during Covid-19: What you need to know before you go – KION546

 On June 1, zero Covid deaths were recorded across all four nations of the UK.

-However case rates are rising again and there are now increasing concerns about the impact of the Delta variant.
+Recently, case rates have been rising again, amid increasing concerns about the impact of the Delta variant.
+They now appear to be falling again.

 The UK was the world’s first country to begin a vaccination program, which has lessened the burden on the National Health Service.